Aslam786-lab/image-uploader-app/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory `server` folder.
 3. Install dependencies using `npm install`.
-4. Start the development server with `npm run start`.
+4. Start the development server with `npm start`.
 5. Your server will be running at `http://localhost:5000`.

 ### Frontend Setup: